 - C is a successor of 'Basic Combined Programming Language' (BCPL) called B language.

-- Linux OS, PHP and MySQL is written in C.
+- Linux OS, PHP, and MySQL are written in C.

 - C has been written in assembly language.